DOS Command Reference

 Option Effect

-/D Process directory names for wildcard arguments.
+/D Process the directory names for a wildcard argument.

 CHOICE